Dushmilan/Spotify_Downloader/README.md

 4. **Audio Download**: Audio is downloaded from YouTube using yt-dlp.
 5. **Format Conversion**: The audio is converted to the desired format using ffmpeg.
 6. **File Saving**: The final audio file is saved to the specified output directory.

+## Migration Guide

+### From previous versions:

+1. **Directory Structure Changes**:
+   - Moved source code to `src/` directory following Python packaging best practices
+   - Separated concerns into dedicated modules: `core`, `services`, `utils`, `config`, `exceptions`

+2. **Module Import Changes**:
+   - Old: `from spotify_downloader.core.downloader import SpotifyDownloader`
+   - New: `from spotify_downloader.core.downloader import SpotifyDownloader` (same but located in src/)

+3. **API Changes**:
+   - Added proper typing annotations
+   - Introduced standardized logging
+   - Added custom exceptions
+   - Added configuration management

+### For Developers:
+- Use `python -m spotify_downloader.cli.main` for module execution
+- Install in development mode with `pip install -e .` to work with the new structure
+- Tests have been reorganized to match the new module structure

 ## Notes
 - The project downloads audio from YouTube based on the track name and artist from Spotify.